JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 In the above example, we've used the requirements of our application to design the rules in our Application Gateway and WAF.
-And this brings us to the next very impontant points:
+And this brings us to the next very important points:

 ## I've deployed the Application Gateway.<br/>Is my job done now?